George0Simion/Game2D/README.md

 Face off against relentless enemies that become more challenging as you progress.

-- **Progressive Difficulty**: Enemies increase in speed and damage the deeper you venture into the dungeon, keeping the gameplay fresh and challenging.
+- **Progressive Difficulty**: Enemies increase in speed, damage, and health the deeper you venture into the dungeon, keeping the gameplay fresh and challenging.

 - **Intelligent Pathfinding**: Enemies use pathfinding algorithms to navigate the dungeon and pursue you.